-Buddhism, like other religions, has dietary constraints and food customs.
-Buddhists adhere to certain dietary restrictions and observe the teachings of Buddha (the awakened one).
-If you are new to Buddhism and wish to observe only particular aspects of the faith, you may be curious about their eating habits.
+Buddhism, along with other religions, sets forth specific dietary practices and food traditions.
+Buddhists follow specific food restrictions while also observing Buddha’s teachings (the awakened one).
+If you’re new to Buddhism and only want to follow certain aspects of the religion, you might want to understand more about their eating behaviors.

 Dietary Practices In Buddhism